openvinotoolkit/open_model_zoo/demos/single_human_pose_estimation_demo/python/README.md

 ## Demo Output

-The demo uses OpenCV to display the resulting frame with estimated poses and reports performance in the following format: summary inference FPS (single human pose inference FPS / detector inference FPS).
+The demo uses OpenCV to display the resulting frame with estimated poses.
+The demo reports

+* **FPS**: average rate of video frame processing (frames per second).
+* **Latency**: average time required to process one frame (from reading the frame to displaying the results).
+You can use both of these metrics to measure application-level performance.

 ## See Also